ELGHAZAL-SAID/simple_shell/README.md

 simple shell 0.2+

--	Handle the 'PATH'
+-	Handle the `PATH`
--	'fork' must not be called if the command doesn't exit
+-	`fork` must not be called if the command doesn't exit

 ```
 julien@ubuntu:~/shell$ ./shell_0.3